MODAODF/modaodfweb/HACKING.md

     vagrant provision
     ```

-1. Install externally acquired 10.0.1-dev OxOffice RPM packages that is compatible with OxOffice V5.
 1. (Optional) Run the following command to create a snapshot to reduce time required for reprovision:

     ```bash